-Senior malnutrition is all too widespread, but caregivers who are alert to the signs of nutrition problems can help battle this sobering condition.
+Senior malnutrition is all too widespread, but caregivers and family members alert to the signs of nutrition problems can help battle this sobering condition.

 The consequences of malnourishment are serious, both physically and psychologically.
 It weakens the immune system, leading to slow healing and increased risk of infection, and it can cause muscle weakness, increasing the risk of falls and injuries.
 Read on to find out more about how senior malnutrition starts, how to recognize the signs, and what you can do to prevent it.